danfuzz/samizdat/doc/library-guide/Value.md

 two given values are identical.
 Otherwise returns void.

 This works by first checking the types of the two values.
 If they are different, this returns void immediately.
-Otherwise, this calls `totEq` on the two arguments.
-In the latter case, this function doesn't "trust" a non-void return value of `totEq` and always returns the given `value` argument, per se, to represent logical-true.
+Otherwise, this calls `totalEq` on the two arguments.
+In the latter case, this function doesn't "trust" a non-void return value of `totalEq` and always returns the given `value` argument, per se, to represent logical-true.

 **Syntax Note:** Used in the translation of `expression \== expression` forms.